aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 ## Introduction - BiFunction
 BiFunction is another built-in functional interface.
 Like Function, BiFunction has one abstract method called "apply".
 However, BiFunction's apply method accepts 2 input parameters and produces 1 output.
-The layman's term way of thinking about this is that it takes in two inputs and gives one output.
+In layman's terms - it takes two inputs and returns one output.

-Functional Interface looks like:
+The Functional Interface for the _BiFunction_ interface looks like:

     @FunctionalInterface
     public interface BiFunction<T, U, R> {